Soil: Contamination

 Soil contamination at low levels is often within a soil's capacity to treat and assimilate waste material.
 Soil biota can treat waste by transforming it, mainly through microbial enzymatic activity.
-Soil organic matter and soil minerals can adsorb the waste material and decrease its toxicity, although when in colloidal form they may transport the adsorbed contaminants to subsurface environments.
+Soil organic matter and soil clay minerals can adsorb the waste material and decrease its toxicity, although when in colloidal form they may transport the adsorbed contaminants to subsurface environments.
 Many waste treatment processes rely on this natural bioremediation capacity.
 Exceeding treatment capacity can damage soil biota and limit soil function.
-Derelict soils occur where industrial contamination or other development activity damages the soil to such a degree that the land cannot be used safely or productively.
+Derelict soils occur where industrial contamination or other development activity damages the soil to such a degree that the land cannot be used safely or productively, although some ecosystem services (e.g. decomposition) could still be provided by some derelict soils.
 Remediation of derelict soil uses principles of geology, physics, chemistry and biology to degrade, attenuate, isolate or remove soil contaminants to restore soil functions and values.
 Techniques include leaching, air sparging, soil conditioners, phytoremediation, bioremediation and Monitored Natural Attenuation.
 An example of diffuse pollution with contaminants is copper accumulation in vineyards and orchards to which fungicides are repeatedly applied, even in organic farming.

-Microfibres from synthetic textiles are another type of plastic soil contamination, 100% of agricultural soil samples from southwestern China contained plastic particles, 92% of which were microfibres.
-Sources of microfibres likely included string or twine, as well as irrigation water in which clothes had been washed.
+Microfibres from synthetic textiles are another type of plastic soil contamination.
+100% of agricultural soil samples from southwestern China contain plastic particles, 92% of which are microfibres.
+Sources of microfibres likely include string or twine, as well as irrigation water in which clothes have been washed.

 The application of biosolids from sewage sludge and compost can introduce microplastics to soils.
 This adds to the burden of microplastics from other sources (e.g. the atmosphere).
 Approximately half the sewage sludge in Europe and North America is applied to agricultural land.
 In Europe it has been estimated that for every million inhabitants 113 to 770 tonnes of microplastics are added to agricultural soils each year.